 Optical Spectrometer User Manual

-Optical Spectrometer
+USB Spectrometer

 1. Overview

-The Ossila USB powered Optical Spectrometer has been designed to simplify the optical characterisation of thin films, solutions, nanocrystals, photonic structures, and more.
+The Ossila USB Spectrometer has been designed to simplify the optical characterisation of thin films, solutions, nanocrystals, photonic structures, and more.
 A compact enclosure combines with powerful electronics to deliver a fast, reliable, and cost-effective device.
 Take a measurement with a single click of a button with our free and intuitive spectroscopy software, or fully integrate it into your workflow through the use of a simple command library that gives you complete control over the system.

 Ossila Optical Spectrometer